-- “But you say; ‘anyone may tell their father or mother; ‘If you might be helped by something from me might’ve helped you, it’s a gift to God instead.'(4)“it’s a gift to God instead”.
+- “But you say; ‘Someone may tell his father or mother; ‘If you might be helped by something from me, it’s a gift to God instead.’4“it’s a gift to God instead”.
 In Greek, this phrase is only one word, “δῶρον” meaning “gift” or “sacrifice”.
 Mark 7:11 uses the word “Corban”, which is specifically a gift consecrated/devoted to God.
 The Pharisees believed that it was wrong to use something which was devoted/consecrated to God for “normal” use.
 Therefore, the Pharisees said if a man devoted (gave) everything he owned to God, he couldn’t use it for another purpose (such as helping family).
 However, there was no time requirement to deliver his goods, so he could keep them indefinitely while avoiding his obligations.
 This loophole was apparently invented by the Pharisees to allow men to shirk the Biblical and moral obligation of taking care of their own parents.

 - “You hypocrites!
 Isaiah prophesied about you rightly, saying;

 - “This people honors Me with their lips, but their heart is far away from Me

-- “They worship Me pointlessly, teaching man’s precepts as doctrine.”(5)quotation/allusion to Isaiah 29:13
+- “and they worship Me pointlessly, teaching the precepts of men as doctrines.”5quotation/allusion to Isaiah 29:13

 What Defiles A Man

 - And having summoned the crowd, He told them; “Listen and understand:

-- “it’s not what goes into the mouth that defiles a man, but what goes out of the mouth; this defiles a man.”
+- “It’s not what enters into the mouth that defiles a man, but what comes out from the mouth; this defiles the man.”

-- Then having approached Him, the disciples say; “Did you know the Pharisees were offended after hearing this word?”
+- Then having approached Him, the disciples say; “Do you *know that the Pharisees were offended after hearing this word?”